 Competing investments and visions of the Arctic’s future risk changing its post-Cold War reputation from a region of peaceful cooperation to one of great power competition.
-Driving this new reality are two principal factors: a widening policy divergence between NATO Allies and Russia in the Euro-Atlantic area; and, partially related to the first, the growing effort by non-Arctic states, led by China, to claim a future stake in the 21st -century Arctic.
+Driving this new reality are two principal factors: a widening policy divergence between NATO Allies and Russia in the Euro-Atlantic area; and the growing effort by non-Arctic states, such as China, to claim a future stake in the 21st-century Arctic.

 Allies are taking steps to adapt their capabilities to defend current and potential future interests in the High North.
-A key shared concern is the maintenance of Allied freedom of navigation as the Arctic sea lanes will continue to grow in strategic importance.
-In light of the expected launch of the Strategic Concept revision in the near-term, Allies have the opportunity to outline NATO’s approach to the rapidly evolving Arctic.
+A key shared concern is the maintenance of Allied freedom of navigation as the Arctic Sea lanes will continue to grow in strategic importance.
+The upcoming review of the Strategic Concept offers Allies the opportunity to reflect in depth on NATO's approach to the rapidly evolving Arctic.

-This preliminary draft report will be discussed by the Defence and Security Committee (DSC) at the Spring Session of the NATO Parliamentary Assembly.
+This draft report will be presented and discussed by the Defence and Security Committee for adoption at the Annual Session of the NATO Parliamentary Assembly.